Sam01-28/Project_Work/README.md

 # Project_Work
- This file contains the porject I have done
+ This file contains the porject I have worked on